-- G.S. paper-1, mostly containing conventional sections, has some topics like social issues, environmental geography etc. which requires a good reading of current affairs.
+- G.S. paper-1, which mostly contains conventional sections, having some topics like social issues, environmental geography etc. which requires a good reading of current affairs.

-- A good command over current affairs also helps you indirectly to solve questions of case studies of G.S. paper-4 (Ethics & Integrity).
+- A good command over current affairs also helps you indirectly in solving questions of case studies of G.S. paper-4 (Ethics & Integrity).

-- Good marks in Essay paper of Mains can be achieved with better understanding of current issues.
+- Very good marks in Essay paper of Mains can be achieved with better understanding of current issues.

 - In CSAT paper of Prelims, newspaper reading will help you in section like Comprehension.